 The Program Director will serve as preliminary faculty advisor to each student upon enrollment in the MSBMS Program.
 After the student chooses a thesis research mentor, that faculty member will become the student's primary academic advisor and will direct the student's research along with two other members of the Biomedical Sciences faculty, who will become the student's Advisory Committee.
 The Advisory Committee, which includes the Research Mentor/Major Professor, will meet with the student regularly to monitor his/her academic progress.
 The Advisory Committee will report directly to the Program Director.
 The faculty advisor will have access to advisee academic records, will provide academic guidance for the student throughout the Program, and will consult with course directors and the Program Director, as needed, to address the academic status of the student and counsel the student regarding academic performance.
-The academic status of the student is based on the academic performance standards as outlined below.
-Academic advisors are to keep the academic information of the student in confidence.
+The academic advisors are to keep the academic information of the student in confidence.

 A student seeking the MS degree should complete all Program requirements within the academic calendar of the Program as a full-time student.
 The maximum amount of time between initial enrollment in the Program and degree requirement completion is three academic years.
-This maximum time to degree may be needed in the case of a leave of absence.

 The academic status of the student is determined by his or her academic performance.
 A student is in good academic standing as long as his or her examination scores within courses remain at a letter grade of "C" or above, with a minimum cumulative GPA of 3.0.
 When a student receives an examination grade of below "C" in a course, he/she must meet with the course director to discuss his/her academic progress and a plan to improve his/her performance in the course.
 At this point, a student is under 'academic caution'.
 A second examination score below "C" in the same course requires that the student meet with both the course director and his/her faculty advisor.
 At this point, a student is under 'academic warning'.
 Course directors will report all students with exam scores below "C" on each exam to the Program Director.
 Notifications of academic status will be issued to the students by the Program Director.
 A minimum, cumulative grade point average of 3.0 is required for graduation from the MSBMS Program.

 Final course grades below "C" do not count toward the Master of Science in Biomedical Science degree, and any student who receives a grade below a "C" will be dismissed from the MSBMS Program.
 Academic dismissal precludes re-application to the MSBMS Program and generally to all other graduate programs within Mercer University.